LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 of sequential methods within the overall operator splitting scheme.
 The sequential methods have independent flows which are linearly combined to produce the next step.
-The real coefficients :math:`\alpha_i` and :math:`\beta_{i,j,k}` determine the particular scheme and properties such as the order.
+The real coefficients :math:`\alpha_i` and :math:`\beta_{i,j,k}` determine the particular scheme and properties such as the order of accuracy.

 An alternative representation of the SplittingStep solution is